MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopting-cloud-update.md

 ms.localizationpriority: medium
 ms.collection: Tier3
-description: "Guide for IT admins on how to enable and configure cloud update in the Microsoft 365 Apps admin center" ms.date: 04/28/2024
+description: "Guide for IT admins on how to enable and configure cloud update in the Microsoft 365 Apps admin center" ms.date: 07/22/2024
 ---

 # Enabling and configuring Cloud Update
-A guide for IT admins who want to start using cloud update from the Microsoft 365 Apps admin center to manage updates for Microsoft 365 Apps for business or enterprise
+A guide for IT admins who want to start using cloud update from the Microsoft 365 Apps admin center to manage updates for Microsoft 365 Apps for business or enterprise.

 [Cloud update](../admincenter/cloud-update.md) is a service in the [Microsoft 365 Apps admin center](../admincenter/overview.md) that provides you with update automation for Microsoft 365 Apps directly from the Office Content Delivery Network (CDN).
 Cloud update is the replacement for servicing profile.